Omaha police fatally shoot armed man in Target store

 The Omaha shooting came just over 15 years after the deadly December 2007 shooting at a Von Maur department store, when a 19-year-old gunman killed eight people and himself.

-Nebraska allows gun owners to carry firearms in public view, as long as they don’t have a criminal record that bars them from possessing one and aren’t in a place where guns are prohibited.
-To legally conceal the gun, Nebraskans must submit to a state patrol background check, get fingerprinted and take a gun safety course.
+Nebraska allows gun owners to carry firearms — including assault-style rifles — in public view, as long as they don’t have a criminal record that bars them from possessing one and aren’t in a place where guns are prohibited.
+To legally conceal a gun, Nebraskans must submit to a state patrol background check, get fingerprinted and take a gun safety course.

 Republican state Sen. Tom Brewer of Gordon is sponsoring a bill that would allow people to carry concealed handguns without a permit.
 The measure also would prohibit cities and counties from issuing local laws with more stringent controls than the state law.
 The proposal has 25 cosponsors.

-Jacobsen, the store employee, said he’s among those who want stricter, not looser, gun laws.
+Jacobsen, the store employee, said he wants stricter, not looser, gun laws.

-“As someone who grew up here, I always hear about this part of Omaha being so safe,” he said.
+“As someone who grew up here, I always hear about this part of Omaha and west Omaha being so safe,” he said.
 But Tuesday’s shooting “really drives it home that it could happen anywhere.”

+Heather Hollingsworth in Kansas City, Missouri, and Jim Salter in O’Fallon, Missouri, contributed to this report.